kevinveenbirkenbach/cymais/roles/core-journalctl/README.md

 - Customizable retention and runtime limits
 - Seamless restarts on config update
-- Integration with `monitor-bot-journalctl` for downstream monitoring
+- Integration with `mon-bot-journalctl` for downstream monitoring

 ## Usage